stanwood/handbook/README.md

 #### Grill the boss

-Every week the MD invites one happy Woody to fly to Munich and spent an evening cooking and drinking.
+Every week the managing director invites one Woodie to fly to Munich and spent an evening cooking and drinking.
+Every new team member is invited in their first two weeks.

-I did that with the latest batch of Wookies and selected Woodies over the last weeks, and I loved it.
+Woodie can ask all the deep questions and meander with the Supreme Mugwump about vision, strategy and all things geek.

 All expenses paid of course.